gatsbyjs/gatsby/docs/docs/glossary.md

 ### Transpile

-The process of converting code from one syntax or format to another, such as TypeScript: a superset of JavaScript providing extra type checking during development and outputting standard JavaScript code.
-[Babel](#babel) is another common example of transpilation that reformats newer JavaScript code to be backwards compatible during the site [compilation](#compilation) process.
+The process of converting code from one syntax or format to another, such as TypeScript, a superset of JavaScript which provides custom type checking during development.
+[Babel](#babel) is another common example of transpilation that reformats newer JavaScript code following the [ECMAScript](#ecmascript) standard to be more backwards-compatible during the site [compilation](#compilation) process.

 ## U